linearza/linearza.github.io/_posts/2016-05-18-hilarious-programming-quotes.markdown

 categories: coding humour
 ---

-While browsing [Hacker news][hn] today I came across and article on [medium][medium] on what makes a good programmer.
+While browsing [Hacker news][hn] today I came across an article on [medium][medium] on what makes a good programmer.
 This lead me to a list of hilarious quotes that I just thought I'd share again, but of course, all credit to [Naresh Kumar][naresh]:

 ### Software Developers and Programmers Quotes